 Fri-Feb.
 10th – Pat Dailey is at Sloppy Joe’s playing for the Put-in-Bay Music Festival.

 Sat-Feb.
 11th – The Put-in-Bay Ferry makes two trips in the AM and two after lunch.
 Steve Stapleton (Put-in-Bay High School Class of 1985) celebrates his 50th birthday.
 Sun., Feb.
 12th – Steady wind speed at the South Bass Island Lighthouse house at 7 p.m. is 35 miles per hour.

 Mon-Feb.
 13th – It’s a beautiful, clear-sky morning with no ice in the harbor.
 The Put-in-Bay Village Council meeting is postponed due to a lack of a quorum.

 Tues-Feb.
 14th – Donna Pugh and Art Boyles are celebrating birthdays this Valentine’s Day.
 Art joins the octogenarian club.
 Lisa Brohl recommends taking your Valentine for a romantic walk at one of the island preserves and going to the Lake Erie Islands Conservancy website and buying a membership for a gift that keeps on giving for years to come.
 Billy Market reports it was blowing southwest/west up to 25 mph since the night and the water level is still +32.9” at Marblehead.

 Wed-Feb.
-15th – On TV game show Jeopardy, “IN 1813: “WE HAVE MET THE ENEMY AND THEY ARE OURS” was the $2000 answer in the category “Whose Line Is It Anyway?”
+15th – On the TV game show Jeopardy, “IN 1813: “WE HAVE MET THE ENEMY AND THEY ARE OURS” was the $2000 answer in the category “Whose Line Is It Anyway?”
 None of the contestants knew the answer.

 Thurs-Feb.
 16th – The Put-in-Bay American Legion Post 542 met at the Senior Center for their monthly lunch meeting.
 Mark Mathys from Put-in-Bay Hotels and Resorts reports early season reservations are 5% ahead of the prior year!

 Fri-Feb.
-17th – At Put-in-Bay School, there is lots going on at the 3rd Annual Science Fair and the Pinewood Derby.
+17th – At Put-in-Bay School, there are lots going on at the 3rd Annual Science Fair and the Pinewood Derby.
 Blake Booker wins the youth division in the derby.
-The Jer-Bear And Kurt Ice Fishing Tournament 2017 has its sign in at Topsy Turvey’s in the evening.
+The Jer-Bear And Kurt Ice Fishing Tournament 2017 has its sign-in at Topsy Turvey’s in the evening.